Help Us Improve

 • Join a support group or start one to share ideas and resources.

 • Use respite care services that can lighten your caregiving load.
-Look for a service that suits you from the AIC E-care locator.
+You can find a list of service providers on SupportGoWhere

 • Talk to the doctor about your caregiving responsibilities, which are just as important as talking about your loved one’s needs.